mohitkakkar87/Enterprise_Azure_Integration-OMS-to-D365-via-AIS/README.md

 - Phase 5: GitHub Actions CI/CD, integration tests, chaos engineering

 ## How to Use

-### Opening the File
-1. Download `index.html`
-2. Open in modern browser (Chrome, Edge, Firefox, Safari)
-3. No server required; all content loads from CDNs

 ### Navigation
 - **Left Sidebar**: Click section titles to jump to topics